Best Long Lasting Dog Chews to Keep Your Dog Busy

 If your puppy is teething, then you know how important it is to provide them with something to chew on.
 Natural chews provide a safe and nutritious alternative to letting your puppy chew on your furniture, your shoes, and you!

 During the teething stage, which is typically between the ages of 4 weeks to 6 months, your puppy will want to chew.
 Chewing will help to relieve pain, loosen baby teeth, and work their adult teeth to the surface of the gums.
-But be sure to pick a safe chew for dogs when giving your puppy something to gnaw on.

 While chewing is an important part of teething, you must also consider that these dog teeth are more delicate.
 Avoid chews that are too hard or dense.
 Both baby teeth and freshly surfaced adult teeth are at a higher risk for cracking or breaking.

-Long Lasting Chews for Allergies
+Long Lasting Chews for Dog Food Allergies

 Finding the right treats for dogs that suffer from allergies can be hard.
 Some of the most widely available options for natural chews are also some of the most common protein allergies.